beljul/user-centric-ad-id/README.md

 ## Design Principles
 We propose a design which grants full and easy control to the user to manage a revocable, enforceable and auditable online privacy profile.

-As of today, identity management and resolution is decentralized and generates fragmentation of the user data and lack of controls.

-As such, the following principles guide our design:
+As of today, identity management and resolution is decentralized across advertisers, publishers and tech vendors.
+This decentralization generates friction with end users when it comes to personalized advertising because the latter neither understand its value nor feel in controls of it.
+That's why the following principles guide our design:
 * centralization of user privacy preferences: the users’ privacy profile is cross-browser/device/environment/OS,
 * ubiquity for accessing & altering user preferences: any and every online touchpoint can provide controls for users to manage their preferences,
 * auditability: in the way user data is managed by vendors,